Build a rock for a Django app¶

 to verify that it works.

-Test the Django application by using curl
+Test the Django app by using curl

 to send a request to the root